FreeCAD/homebrew-freecad/README.md

 Tap this repository (you can safely ignore warnings about coin and python recipe conflicts)

     brew tap sanelson/freecad

-Next, install the python recipe and dependencies from this tap (two step install avoids installing all python dependencies from source, which can be rather slow)

-    brew install --only-dependencies sanelson/freecad/python
-    brew install --build-from-source sanelson/freecad/python

 Install the modified coin/soqt recipe from this tap